aldefouw/redcap_cypress/README.md

 ---
 ### mysq['host'] ###
 The hostname or IP address of your MySQL database host.

+**DO NOT CONFIGURE YOUR PRODUCTION DATABASE!
+The database is reset / deleted before each feature is run.**

 For many of us, this will likely be either `localhost`,  `127.0.0.1`, or a reference to a Docker container via `db`.
 Keep in mind that there are subtle nuances between `localhost` and `127.0.0.1`.
 Thus, you need to choose the option best-suited to your environment.